un3481/wg-rc/README.md

 ## Authentication

-This client requires a valid token to connect to NordVPN.
+This client requires the use of a valid NordVPN Access Token to connect to the servers.

 To obtain your token, you can follow the [official instructions](https://support.nordvpn.com/Connectivity/Linux/1905092252/How-to-log-in-to-NordVPN-on-Linux-with-a-token.htm) available on their blog.